-Investments (Marketable securities) are classified as FVTPL and are measured at fair market value.
-Marketable securities transferred to the Company as part of an acquisition are classified as AFS and are carried at fair market value.
+Investments (Marketable securities) classified as FVTPL are measured at fair market value.
 Changes in fair value of FVTPL assets are reflected in profit or loss in the period in which they occur.
 Changes in fair value of AFS assets are reflected in accumulated other comprehensive income on the statement of financial position until sold or if there is an other than temporary impairment in value.